 Adams Free Library

 At 3,491 feet, Mount Greylock is not only the tallest mountain in Massachusetts but also the tallest in all of southern New England.
 The 12,500-acre Mount Greylock Reservation is the oldest Massachusetts wilderness park.
 The park spans five towns with the summit in Adams.
-At the summit you'll find the historic Bascom Lodge and War Memorial Tower.
+At the summit you'll find the historic district including Bascom Lodge and War Memorial Tower, built in the early 1930s.
 More here.

 Quaker Meeting House